On Keyboard Shortcuts

 — From Wikipedia

 Whether you know it or not, you are already using keyboard shortcuts.
 Pressing Ctrl+C to copy text, then Ctrl+V to paste?
 That’s a shortcut.
 Shift + Arrow keys to select a text region?
 Another shortcut.
 Ctrl + Arrow keys to jump words?
-Yet another shortcut.
+Another shortcut.

 Generally speaking, a shortcut works by pressing a modifying key to activate a layer, and then another common key to invoke an action within that layer.
 So Ctrl activates the controlling layer of keys, whereas the Windows key activates the window management layer (think minimizing/maximizing windows, switching workspaces, etc.).

 Software engineers tend to customize their computers (and input devices), for better or worse.
-A popular choice amongst software developers is VIM-like keybindings, which, amongst many other things, map the arrow keys to h, j, k and l respectively.
+A popular choice among software developers is VIM-like keybindings, which, among many other things, map the arrow keys to h, j, k and l respectively.
 “Why such hassle?”, you might ask.
 Well, the costs of switching hands to press keys add up (context switching on a small scale).
-By keeping your hands at the same position on the keyboard, you save time, and focus.
+By keeping your hands at the same position on the keyboard, you save time and focus.

-There are several levels, at which you can start applying your keyboard shortcut logic.
+There are several levels at which you can apply your keyboard shortcut logic:

-Most applications nowadays encourage you to stick to approach 3 of the above approaches.
-We’ll look at the three approaches individually, but first let’s step back a little and look at how a keypress gets into userspace in the first place.
+Most applications nowadays encourage you to stick to approach 3.
+We’ll look at the three approaches individually, but first let’s step back and look at how a keypress gets into userspace in the first place.

 1. When a key is pressed or released, the keyboard generates a scan code and sends it to the CPU using the USB Protocol Stack.

-2. The scan code is translated by the keyboard driver(s) (i.e. in the kernel) to a keycode using a keycode table.
-The driver(s) also keeps track of some keyboard state (e.g. whether Capslock is activated, or not).
-It might seem counter-intuitive, but the computer tracks the Capslock state (i.e. tells the keyboard activate and deactivate the LED), not the keyboard.
-So if Capslock doesn’t respond anymore, it’s a good indicator that your kernel has panicked.
+2. The scan code is translated by the keyboard driver(s) (i.e., in the kernel) to a keycode using a keycode table.
+The driver(s) also keep track of some keyboard state (e.g., whether caps lock is activated or not).1

 With this knowledge at hand, let’s explore different keyboard shortcut approaches.

-Projects like QMK leave the computer as it is, and focus on reprogramming the keyboard itself.
+Projects like QMK leave the computer as it is and focus on reprogramming the keyboard itself.
 By writing firmware for the keyboard and manipulating the keymap, the computer receives custom-tailored scancodes in the first place.
-If pressing Alt_R+l on the keyboard sends the scancode for Right, well then that’s the key the computer is gonna assume the user pressed.
+If pressing Alt_R+l on the keyboard sends the scancode for Right, then that’s the key the computer will assume the user pressed.
 This is powerful but requires a compatible keyboard.

 This approach intercepts key events after the kernel driver translates them but before most userspace applications (like the window manager or specific apps) see them.
 Tools like kmonad, interception-tools, or kbct operate at this level.